- Meditate daily.

 With the settings tightened, I move on to the extensions directly from the Chrome Web Store.
 And, yes, I used all of them - I wish I didn't.
 I haven't included the games here because I don't want to encourage fun.

 I like to enable some of the flags relating to Casting, PWA and User Interface.
 You can find the flags here: chrome://flags.
+I like to have the freshest look so I always enable the 'use all upcoming UI features' flag.

 Chrome Web Store Apps & Extensions